Clytie (Oceanid): Variations

-The episode is most fully told by Roman poet Ovid in his poem the Metamorphoses; Ovid's version is the only full surviving narrative of this story, but he must had had a Greek original source, for the myth's origins and plot lie in the etymology of the flower's Greek name.
+The episode is most fully told by Roman poet Ovid in his first-century AD poem the Metamorphoses; Ovid's version is the only full surviving narrative of this story, but he must had had a Greek original source, for the myth's origins and plot lie in the etymology of the flower's Greek name.
 According to Lactantius Placidus, he got this myth from seventh or sixth century BC Greek author Hesiod.
 Some scholars however doubt this particular attribution to Hesiod.
 Like Ovid, Lactantius does not explain how Clytie knew about Helios and Leucothoe, or how Helios knew it was Clytie who had informed Orchamus.
 It is possible that originally the stories of Leucothoe and Clytie were two distinct ones before they were combined along with a third story, that of Ares and Aphrodite's affair being discovered by Helios who then informed Hephaestus, into a single one either by Ovid or Ovid's source.

-One of the ancient paradoxographers identifies the girl who betrayed the secret as Leucothoe's sister instead, and their father's name as Orchomenus, giving her neither a name nor a motivation behind her actions.
+One of the ancient paradoxographers identifies the girl who betrayed the secret as Leucothoe's sister instead, and their father's name as Orchomenus, but gives her neither a name nor a motivation behind her actions; the mother of the two girls similarly goes unnamed (Eurynome in Ovid), perhaps as a consequence of anonymous' abridged narrative.
 Orchomenus is also the name of a town in Boeotia, implying that this version of the story took place there rather than Persia.
 Pliny the Elder wrote that:

 I have spoken more than once of the marvel of heliotropium, which turns round with the sun even on a cloudy day, so great a love it has for that, luminary.
 At night it closes its blue flower as though it mourned.

 Edith Hamilton notes that Clytie's case is unique in Greek mythology, as instead of the typical lovesick god being in love with an unwilling maiden, it is a maiden who is in love with an unwilling god.

 Culture

-Similar to the story of Daphne used as an explanation for the plant's prominence in worship, Clytie' story might have been used for similar purposes in connecting the flower she turned into, the heliotrope, to Helios.
+Similar to the story of the naiad Daphne used as an explanation for the plant's prominence in worship, Clytie' story might have been used for similar purposes in connecting the flower she turned into, the heliotrope, to Helios.

 An ancient scholiast wrote that the heliotropium that Clytie was turned into was the first preservation of the love for the god.